psychoSherlock/psychoSherlock/README.md

     </a>
 </div>

-### So what's next? 🤨
-#### Learning, of course.
-I never stop learning and I never quit.
-I will keep on going. 😌
-#### Testing my skills playing CTF's, trying to make money from bugBounty, waiting for the pandemic to over 😩.

-### What are you interested in?
-#### Anything related to security and networking.
-I also like back end development but NO FRONT END (Cause I am really bad at CSS making designs 😬)

 ### How to contact you?
 #### Use my private email if you have to and I would be glad to chat with you😄. [pschosherlock@gmail.com](mailto:pschosherlock@gmail.com)
 #### OR you can find me on social media